How Surge Energy Manages Their ARO Portfolio With Matidor

 The Company

 Surge Energy Inc. (TSX: SGY) is a Calgary-based oil-focused exploration and production company with operations across some of Canada's top conventional oil plays, including the Sparky and Southeast Saskatchewan areas.
-As of December 31, 2023, Surge had recorded an asset retirement obligation of $263 million, representing a substantial and growing portfolio of well sites, gathering systems, and facilities requiring active closure management.

 Modern glass office tower representing Surge Energy, a Calgary-based oil-focused exploration and production company listed on the TSX